 But, if you’re interested in finding effective ways to reduce the impact your home has on the environment, this article is for you!

 The first step is figuring out your household’s carbon and ecological footprints.
+Simply answer the questions in the calculator above and presto!
+You’ll know how much impact you’re having on the planet.

 A household carbon footprint measures the carbon dioxide emissions being generated in tons of CO2 equivalent (CO2e).
 The ecological footprint catalogs how much of the planet’s renewable and non-renewable resources your household uses, as well as a number of other costs to the environment.